 How to close your Exercise ring

 The Exercise ring sounds like it would be the hardest ring to close.
 Unless you start a workout, the ring closes by determining how much your heart rate goes above a value determined by factors like your age or weight.
 Keep up that heart rate for 30 minutes, and your green ring will close.
 It’s a lot easier than it probably sounds.
-Before the pandemic, my Apple Watch would normally ask me if I wanted to log my daily walk to work from the train station as an Outdoor Walk workout, and doing that twice a day would almost always close the ring.
+Of course, you can exercise with a workout app on your iPhone, and the Apple Watch can monitor you, closing the ring.

-But it gets even simpler.
+But it can be even easier than that.
 You can quickly close your Exercise ring by opening the Workout on your Apple Watch and then scrolling down to the bottom and tapping Add Workout.
 Tap Other in the screen that pops up, and set it for an open goal.
 Just keep that running for 30 minutes, and your Exercise ring will close.
-To give you an idea of how well it works, I closed my activity right while writing this story.
+To give you an idea of how well it works, the ring closed while writing this story.
 As a bonus, the Move ring also closes a little more quickly while a workout is running.

 You can pair this “Other” workout with household chores if you wish, but closing the ring doesn’t have to be that simple.
-Even if you don’t feel comfortable about going outside—and honestly, we caution against it unless you’re in a rural area—you can get a decent 30-minute workout just by performing some old exercise standbys like pushups, sit-ups, and burpees.
+Even if you don’t feel comfortable about going outside, you can get a decent 30-minute workout just by performing some old exercise standbys like pushups, sit-ups, and burpees.
 (If you add a Workout for “High Intensity Interval Training,” your Apple Watch will usually correctly log such activities.)
-For a more guided workout, gyms and similar fitness organizations are currently offering a lot of their normally paid online training services for free, and you can check out some of those in the last section.

 How to close your Stand Ring

-Traditional outdoor and gym-based exercises might not be safe options right now, but really, you should at least be getting up and moving around.
-As such, closing your Stand ring is especially important at a time when so many people are stuck indoors.
-This ring can be tricky: I’ve gone on 12-mile hikes where I’ve tripled my Move goal, and I still didn’t close my Stand ring at the end of the day.
+Traditional gym-based exercises might not be safe options right now (or even allowed), but really, you should at least be getting up and moving around.
+As such, closing your Stand ring is especially important.
+This ring can be tricky:you can go on 12-mile hikes and tripled your Move goal, and still didn’t close my Stand ring at the end of the day.
 Also, if you have access to an adjustable standing desk, now would be a great time to use it.